 ***If your child is absent from illness for three or more days, we may require verification from a doctor that your child is no longer contagious.

-Please ensure that everyone on the emergency contact list has consented to pick up the child in the event of illness or emergency and that we have the most up to date contact information at all times.
+Please ensure that everyone on the emergency contact list has consented to pick up the child in the event of illness or emergency and that we always have the most up-to-date contact information for all adults listed on the form.